LJ-Wolf/Java-and-Web-developement-Project/README.md

 **Searching for Recipes**
  1. Enter an ingredient into the search input field.
  2. Click the "Search" button to retrieve a list of recipes related to that ingredient.
+ 3. Click the "Liked" button to retrieve a list of saved recipes
- 3. Browse through the list and click on any recipe to view more details.
+ 4. Browse through the list and click on any recipe to view more details.

 ##### Viewing Recipe Details
  + Clicking on a recipe from the list will navigate to a details page showing the ingredients.